 - Mark your check so you know it has been deposited.
 Keep your check in a safe place for a couple of weeks, then shred.

-- Within one business day you will receive a second email notification that will confirm the deposit was approved, adjusted, or cannot be accepted.
+- Within one business day, you will receive a second email notification that will notify you whether the deposit was approved, adjusted, or cannot be accepted.

 - Must be a member in good standing.

 - Have a valid email address on file.

 - The membership account is not a Trust, Living Trust, Beneficiary or Association, Estate, Rep Payee, POA, or IOLA account.